 I then used a coat of Modern Masters ME221 Warm Silver (opaque) and this worked much better!

-Tim: The chicken wire I used was 1/2″ x 1/2″ squares on a 36″ roll (width) and purchased from the hardware store, and even though we’re talking about earrings here, there is some weight involved.
+The chicken wire I used was 1/2″ x 1/2″ squares on a 36″ roll (width) and purchased from the hardware store.
+Even though we’re just hanging earrings here, there is some weight involved.

 I left a 1″ overhang around the perimeter of the frame, which is two rows of wire for spacing.
-No hard rule here, just do what you like.
+No hard rule here, just do what works for you.

 The wire can be cut with tin shears, wire cutters, or a cut-off wheel.
 The last is, by far, the easiest.